 Digital marketing vs. content marketing

 Content marketing is sometimes identified as digital marketing, mainly because both have an online focus.
-Here’s how to tell the difference:
+Here’s how to tell the difference when investing in content versus digital marketing:

 Social media vs. content marketing